Buttermilk Scone Mix

 3 cups unsalted butter — very cold cut into chunks

 In a large bowl, place flour, buttermilk powder, sugar, salt, baking powder and baking soda.
 Using a large whisk, stir dry ingredients together very well.
 By hand, or using a pastry blender, cut butter into ingredients to form a grainy, uneven mixture (it doesn’t have to be perfect – some larger chunks are fine).
 You may also do this with a food processor.
 Process about one-third of the mix at a time, pulsing the processor to cut the fat into the flour.
-Freeze in containers or bags, using about four cups of mix per bag.
+Freeze in containers or bags.

 TO MAKE SCONES: